 I noticed that there is now a vegan sandwich and vegan cake in the buffet afternoon tea, clearly labelled VG, so presume that extends to the MDR.
 I found that if I spoke to one of the senior chefs in the buffet (the ones with a tall chefs hat on), they can advise which dishes are vegan.
 The chef I spoke to Jason said that he would be happy to make sure there was something for me each day, so do not hesitate to ask them.

-P&O have some catching up to compared to shoreside, so for me it's a backward step being on board with nowhere near the selection of vegan options as at home.
+Veganism has moved on so quickly in the UK over the last year or two, that P&O have some catching up to do, so for me when I get on board it's a backward step, with nowhere near the selection of vegan options as at home.
 Although they have vegetarian menus, with vegan options, they are not particularly inspiring, wish I could be their vegan adviser and suggest some dishes, that would appeal to the masses, not just vegans.
 The current dishes are a little dated and need bringing into the twenty first century, but I hope to board one day and find vegan options clearly marked on the MDR menus, how good would that be.